revbayes/revbayes.github.io/tutorials/biogeo/index.md

   [fig:hawaii_areas].
 Ages $a_{max}$ and $a_{min}$ report the maximum
   and minimum origination times for the given island [adapted from
   @Neall2008].
-Distances $g_{ij}$ report the shortest geographical distance from the coast of the row’s area to the column’s area (measured at present).<span data-label="tab:paleogeo">
+Distances $g_{ij}$ report the shortest geographical distance from the coast of the row's area to the column's area (measured at present).<span data-label="tab:paleogeo">

 Analysis